Informatics

 The following documents have to be submitted for the application (the required documents may vary depending on the applicant):

-• Curriculum (module descriptions, course catalog or syllabus) of the underlying university degree
+- Curriculum (module descriptions, course catalog or syllabus) of the underlying university degree; this document is very important for the check of the academic qualification!

-• Preliminary documentation from uni-assist for all applicants with a Bachelor's degree from outside the EU/EEA
+- Preliminary documentation from uni-assist for all applicants with a Bachelor's degree from outside Germany

 International applicants: